cosmoshivani/CTF-Write-ups/README.md

 :mushroom: [Google Image Search](https://images.google.com/imghp?hl=en&gl=za&gws_rd=ssl)

 >The google image search will tell you that these symbols are called, ```Unown```.
-If you look at the letters in the challenge file and the original unown letters, you'll see that some of these look a bit different.
+And if you look at the letters in the challenge file and the original unown letters, you'll see that some of these look a bit different.

 ![unown](https://user-images.githubusercontent.com/47838688/235418382-3b15a835-b914-4d1c-a9ed-dbc01e4c12b9.PNG)

->And if you look close you'll find that they are mirrored.
+>If you look close you'll find that they are mirrored.
 And that's also what the challenge title indicates.
 We can find an online mirroring tool for this.

 ![uknown-wiki](https://user-images.githubusercontent.com/47838688/235416148-a5a2bc3a-0446-4b96-90bc-0aa729c816d5.PNG)